yoember/yoember.github.io/index.md

 We will use bootstrap navigation bar to create a nice header section for our app.

 Update your main template file.
-(Remember, from Ember v2.6, `application.hbs` is not there automatically, we have to create it with `ember generate template application` command.)
 Delete the example content and add the following code to your `./app/templates/application.hbs`.

 ```hbs {% raw %}
 <div class="container">